shawnmflemingc/geom99/arcgisrest.md

 The f=html option is the default, so if the "f" URL parameter left off it will show the html version.
 There are other output formats, but for the purposes here we will be focusing on the HTML version.
 The full documentation for this URL parameter is at https://developers.arcgis.com/rest/services-reference/enterprise/output-formats.htm.

 4. Return your focus to and open just the HTML version at https://sampleserver6.arcgisonline.com/arcgis/rest/services.
-The remaining parts of the exercise will always use the HTML version, but remember you can always change the format to f=json or f=pjson to return those formats.
+The remaining parts of the exercise will always use the HTML version, but remember you can always change the format to `f=json` or `f=pjson` in the URL parameters to return JSON or PJSON.

-Now, using the HTML version of sampleserver6 (PS: there is a sampleserver5 as well, with the same content) let us explore some functionality.
+Now, using the HTML version of sampleserver6 (PS: there is a sampleserver5 as well, with the same content) let us explore some functionality with existing published map services.

+## Using ImageServers